TLC: Tables, Ladders & Chairs (2018): Background

-The event was held at the SAP Center in San Jose, California.
+The 10th annual TLC: Tables, Ladders & Chairs was held at the SAP Center in San Jose, California.

 TLC: Tables, Ladders & Chairs was an annual professional wrestling event generally produced every December by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.

-Announced on November 22, 2017, the 10th TLC was planned to be held on October 21, 2018, at the TD Garden in Boston, Massachusetts.
-This would have been the second time the event took place in October, following the 2017 event.
-However, as first reported on July 10, 2018, and later confirmed on September 10, the 2018 event was announced to be held on December 16 at the SAP Center in San Jose, California, which was the original date and venue for Clash of Champions.
-This returned TLC to its traditional December slot.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+On November 22, 2017, the 10th TLC event was originally announced to be held on October 21, 2018, at the TD Garden in Boston, Massachusetts.
+This would have been the second time the event was held at the venue, after 2015, and the second to take place in October, after 2017.
+However, as first reported on July 10, 2018, and later confirmed on September 10, the 2018 event's scheduling was changed to December 16 at the SAP Center in San Jose, California, which was the date and location for an originally planned Clash of Champions.
+This change came as a result of the scheduling of WWE's first all-women's event, Evolution, on October 28, which returned TLC to its traditional December slot.
 Tickets went on sale on September 21 through Ticketmaster.

-The 2018 event was planned to be SmackDown-exclusive, but following WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views, thus the 2018 event featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+The 2018 event was planned to again be Raw-exclusive, like the previous year, but following WrestleMania 34 in April, WWE discontinued brand-exclusive PPV and livestreaming events for the main roster, thus the 2018 event featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+This was subsequently the first TLC since 2010 to feature multiple brands during a brand split as well as the first to feature three brands since 2009.